-The Initiate phase consists of following six processes:
+The Initiate phase consists of the following processes:

-Identify Scrum Master and Stakeholder(s) - In this process, the Scrum Master and Stakeholders are identified using specific Selection Criteria.
+Identify Scrum Master and Business Stakeholder(s) - In this process, the Scrum Master and business stakeholders are identified using specific selection criteria.

 Form Scrum Team - In this process, Scrum Team members are identified.
 Normally the Product Owner has the primary responsibility of selecting team members, but often does so in collaboration with the Scrum Master.

-Conduct Release Planning - Conduct Release Planning-In this process, the Scrum Core Team reviews the User Stories in the Prioritized Product Backlog to develop a Release Planning Schedule, which is essentially a phased deployment schedule that can be shared with the project stakeholders.
+Conduct Release Planning - In this process, the Product Owner with support from the Scrum Team develops a Release Planning Schedule, which is essentially a phased deployment schedule that can be shared with the project’s business stakeholders.
 Length of Sprint is also determined in this process.

 Following is the data flow diagram of the Initiate phase, broadly showing how different processes are connected to each other.
 For more details on different processes, please